-- 1. Shareholders who would like to speak during the meeting must register their request 3 days in advance with the company on the specific email id created for the general meeting. - 2.
+- 1. Shareholders who would like to speak during the meeting must register their request with the company. - 2.
 Shareholders will get confirmation on first cum first basis depending upon the provision made by the client. - 3.
 Shareholders will receive "speaking serial number" once they mark attendance for the meeting. - 4.
 Other shareholder may ask questions to the panellist, via active chat-board during the meeting. - 5.
 Please remember speaking serial number and start your conversation with panellist by switching on video mode and audio of your device.